 - Given an LC expression, we evaluate it by repeatedly applying the preceding rules until we get an answer. - What happens when we encounter an expression to which more than one rule applies?
-In Core Scheme (the Comp 210 dialect) and LC, the leftmost rule always takes priority. - Other strategies are possible.
+In our framework, the leftmost rule always takes priority. - Other strategies are possible.
 Some "syntactic" (rewrite-rule-based) semantics for complex languages define formal syntactic rules (called evaluation contexts) to determine which reduction is done first.